Comparison·Jun 15, 2026·12 min read

 Implementation cost dominates.
 The platform fee is one number.
 The services bill to actually deploy the platform is often a multiple of it.
 For a lender doing under $100 million in originations, the services bill alone exceeds the entire annual technology budget.

 The buyer the platform is built for is not the buyer making the decision.
 Modellica is built to be operated by risk engineers and analysts.
-In most lenders below tier-one, there are no risk engineers.
-There is a credit officer who has been doing this for fifteen years and a small ops team.
+In most lenders beyond tier-one, there are no risk engineers.
+There is a credit officer who has been doing this for fifteen years and a small ops team, and a risk lead who owns policy.
 They are the people who actually write and edit the credit policy.
 Asking them to operate a platform designed for a different role does not work.

 Document intake is treated as someone else's problem.
 GDS Link integrates with document intelligence vendors.
 That is the right architecture for a tier-one buyer who has already chosen and deployed a separate document intelligence stack.
-For a mid-market lender, having to procure, integrate, and pay for a separate document vendor on top of the decisioning platform doubles the project complexity.
+For most lenders, having to procure, integrate, and pay for a separate document vendor on top of the decisioning platform doubles the project complexity.

 Where Floowed is the right answer